 Day 21 - Private transfer Christchurch train station to your accommodation

 Libby and Geoff - Real New Zealand Tours

-Real New Zealand Tours specialises in handcrafted bespoke travel with self-drive trips.
+Real New Zealand Tours are locally based and specialise in handcrafted bespoke travel.

 The above sample itinerary will be customised to ensure you have a truly authentic - Kiwi experience.

 Please reach out NOW and make contact using the form below.

 We look forward to getting back in contact with you ASAP

 (we’ll do our very best to respond within 24 hours).

 Call us NOW - we’re open during New Zealand business hours 7 days per week -